David Eyre Percival

-David Eyre Percival (June 1, 1914 – April 20, 1995) was a British Architect and Town Planner, known for his work as the City Architect of Norwich, where he pioneered what has been called a Vernacular Revival Style.
+David Eyre Percival (June 1, 1914 – April 20, 1995) was a British architect and town planner, known for his work as the City Architect of Norwich, where he pioneered what has been called a Vernacular Revival Style.
 His work can be seen across the city of Norwich and several of his developments were awarded.

 Career

-David Percival first worked with Kent County Council Architects Dept in 1944.

-He then joined Newport Borough Council Architects Dept in 1947, and later the Ministry of Town and Country Planning in 1948 as Assistant Planning Officer for Wales.
+David Percival first worked with Kent County Council Architects Department in 1944.
+He then joined Newport Borough Council Architects Department in 1947, and later the Ministry of Town and Country Planning in 1948 as Assistant Planning Officer for Wales.
 He was involved in the early studies for Cwmbran.

 Later as Assistant Chief Architect in East Kilbride (Scotland) he was in charge of planning and contributed to substantial modification of the town master plan.

 He then became Deputy City Architect under Donald Gibson in Coventry.

-In 1955 he was appointed City Architect of Norwich, when the City completed its general needs housing programme.
+In 1955 Percival was appointed City Architect of Norwich, when the City completed its general needs housing programme.
 During more than 20 years, he developed a representative range of local authority housing from cottage suburbs to mixed developments to deck-access and high-rise.
 By the 1970s, Norwich had the highest proportion of council housing of any city in the country.

 He also served on the committees of the Royal Institute of British Architects and as President of the City and Borough Architects Society.
 Fluent in French, he was active in the Franco Britannique Association of Architects.

 He resigned in 1973 under the impact of local reorganisation when the City was due to lose its centuries old independence.

 He then became in 1974 a partner of Edward Skipper, son of George Skipper of Norwich whose practice was founded in 1882, and was able to continue in private practice.